-- Use Canola oil or butter instead of olive oil
+- Use Canola oil or butter ( not vegan) instead of olive oil

 - Use spices you have on hand such as onion powder, garlic powder, Italian seasoning, dried basil, or dried oregano to add flavor to the pasta with white beans and kale.
 Keep a jar of chopped garlic in your fridge if you can.
 It's cheap, lasts a while and can flavor many dishes.